AaronShabanian/cars/README.md

  1977:Plymouth:Roadrunner

- If the user adds in a 2016 Honda Accord the new list would be:
+ If Someone inputs a 2016 Honda Accord the result would be:

  1948:Ford:sedan